Which states could have abortion on the ballot in 2024?

 ARIZONA

-A signature drive is underway to add a constitutional right to abortion in Arizona.
-Under the measure, the state would not be able to ban abortion until the fetus is viable, with later abortions allowed to protect a woman's physical or mental health.
-Supporters must gather nearly 384,000 valid signatures by July 4.
+Under the measure, the state would not be able to ban abortion until the fetus is viable, with later abortions allowed to protect a woman’s physical or mental health.

 Abortion is currently legal for the first 15 weeks of pregnancy in Arizona.
 An Arizona Supreme Court ruling in April said enforcement could begin soon for a near-total ban that was already on the books.
 The governor has since signed a bill repealing that law.
 It is still expected to be in effect for a time, however.

-Note: This story has been updated to correct the number of signatures Arkansas organizers said they still need, and the number of signatures submitted for the Montana proposal.